janek26/kernel-7579-plugins/actions/recovery/README.md

 During the waiting period, the escape can be:

-- Cancelled with approval from both owner and guardian
+- Cancelled by either the owner or guardian
 - Overridden by the owner (if initiated by a guardian)
 - Replaced by a new escape (which resets the waiting period)